Greene County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You may have received a temporary driving permit after your arrest.
-This permit is typically valid until the ALR hearing or until the suspension officially begins, whichever comes first.
-Check the expiration date on your permit carefully.
+Upon arrest, you may have received a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the date your suspension officially begins, whichever comes first.

 If You Refused Testing